Hazrat Mirza Ghulam Ahmad

 the eighth quote in the extracts given by the other poster Haziq.

-Below is the first of the two paragraphs of this quote from his
+is the first of the two paragraphs of this quote from his post:

 In Ahadith of the Holy Prophet it has been foretold

-who will be called Issa and Ibne Maryam and will be called Nabi
+will be called Issa and Ibne Maryam and will be called Nabi which

-which means that he will be getting the excellence of communion
+means that he will be getting the excellence of communion and communication

-and communication and the matters of unseen disclosed to him with
+and the matters of unseen disclosed to him with such abundance that

-such abundance that cannot be done except to a Prophet as Allah
+cannot be done except to a Prophet as Allah says, Allah does

-says, Allah does not grant anyone a full power and dominance
+not grant anyone a full power and dominance on matters pertaining

-on matters pertaining to the unknown obtainable on the basis of
+to the unknown obtainable on the basis of amplitude and clarity

-of communion and the volume of knowledge in regard to the unknown
+and the volume of knowledge in regard to the unknown bestowed on

-bestowed on me by Allah, in the last thirteen hundred years, has
+me by Allah, in the last thirteen hundred years, has not been granted

 There is no mention anywhere here of the Promised Messiah becoming